COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Discussion

-It should be noted that our study used a larger sample of galaxies for SFR estimation ($150,453$ galaxies) and relied on $\mathrm{SFR}_{\mathrm{LePh}}$, which carries more uncertainty than ${\mathrm{SFR}_{\mathrm{UVIR}}}$ and ${\mathrm{SFR}_{\mathrm{H\alpha}}}$.
 Despite these differences, the use of JWST filters and the selection of the best-matching SOM cell appear to yield comparable results in standard deviation in the estimation of stellar mass and SFR, although with higher scatter seen in the SFR.
+It should be noted that our study used a larger sample of galaxies for SFR estimation ($N_\mathrm{pred}=138,337$ galaxies).

 We also included redshift predictions across all redshift bins.
 The figure shows that $\sim80\%$ of the data fall within the $\pm0.15(1+z)$ range, although the scatter is still evident.
 The galaxies with spectroscopic redshifts align well with the 1:1 relation line.
 An underestimation of redshift is observed for $z > 2$.
-For sSFR, the RMSE is high, and the outlier fraction beyond a $\pm0.5$~dex threshold is $21\%$, with an RMSE of $0.720$.
+For sSFR, the RMSE is high, and the outlier fraction beyond a $\pm0.5$~dex threshold is $21\%$, with an RMSE of $0.835$.
 An overestimation is also observed at low sSFR values.

 In \citet{hemmati2019b}, the SOM was trained on a grid of size $80\times60$ using templates generated with BC03 and the LePhare package at a fixed redshift of $1$.
 The COSMOS2015 dataset, within the redshift range $0.8-1.2$, was then used as test data to predict stellar mass.
 The difference in filter sets between that paper and our study lies in the optical and infrared bands: we use the $g$, $r$, $i$, and $z$ bands from Subaru/HSC, whereas the paper uses $B$, $V$, $r$, $i^+$, and $z^{++}$.
 Additionally, while they use Spitzer/IRAC channels 1 and 2, we use the F277W and F444W filters from JWST.
 Although we do not have templates corresponding exactly to this redshift bin, we compared our results to those obtained from a SOM trained on simulated HZ-AGN data in the redshift bin $0.8-1.5$ to evaluate whether stellar mass predictions for COSMOS data have improved.